2022 French Open men's singles draw, results - Roland Garros

 Rafael Nadal has his work cut out to win a record-extending 14th French Open title.

-Nadal, seeded fifth at Roland Garros, is the joint third favorite behind defending champion Novak Djokovic and Spanish 19-year-old phenom Carlos Alcaraz.
-Nadal, who could play top-ranked Djokovic in the quarterfinals and Alcaraz in the semifinals, has the same odds as Stefanos Tsitsipas, according to PointsBet Sportsbook.
+Nadal, seeded fifth at Roland Garros, entered as the joint third favorite behind defending champion Novak Djokovic and Spanish 19-year-old phenom Carlos Alcaraz.
+Nadal, who could play top-ranked Djokovic in the quarterfinals and Alcaraz in the semifinals, had the same odds as Stefanos Tsitsipas, according to PointsBet Sportsbook.

 The 35-year-old Spaniard is bidding to break 1972 French Open champion Andres Gimeno‘s record as the oldest singles champion in Paris.
 But he most overcome persistent foot pain that impacted his lead-up, which for the first time since 2015 included no titles in the early spring clay-court season.